 Here’s an example of a strength training focused HIIT workout that you can try:

 Do each exercise at high intensity for 45 seconds, followed by 15 seconds of rest.

 Starting out, your HIIT workouts might last five or ten minutes.
-Eventually you can work your way up to thirty minute workouts, but don’t make them any longer than that.
-If you feel like you can keep going after a thirty minute long HIIT workout, you’re probably ready to work even harder.
+Eventually, you can work your way up to thirty-minute workouts, but don’t make them any longer than that.
+If you feel like you can keep going after a thirty-minute long HIIT workout, you’re probably ready to work even harder.
 The beauty of HIIT, and one of the reasons it’s so popular, is that it doesn’t take very long.
-You can lose as many calories in a HIIT workout as you would doing steady state cardio, in only half the time.
-A word of caution: extending a HIIT workout longer than you should can result in overworked muscles, and possible injury.
+You can lose as many calories in a HIIT workout as you would doing steady-state cardio, in only half the time.
+A word of caution: extending a HIIT workout longer than you should result in overworked muscles, and possible injury.
 Take it slow, and add on as you progress through workouts!

 If you feel like you’ve hit a plateau in your HIIT journey, play around with your work to rest ratio — that is, increase the work time and decrease the amount of rest time.
 Or, you can make your “rest” time more active.
 For example, if your routine includes burpees, do a plank during the rest period.